zumasys/docs/site/jbase/connectivity/jagent/introduction-to-jodbc/README.md

 **Original ID:** 251032
 **Internal:** No

-# Introduction
+## Introduction

-This user guide provides detailed instructions for the configuration and deployment of the jBASE **JDBC 2.0 Driver**.
+This user guide provides detailed instructions for the configuration and deployment of the jBASE **jDBC 2.0 Driver**.

-The **jBASE JDBC 2.0 Driver** is a jBASE component implementing the JDBC API.
+The **jBASE jDBC 2.0 Driver** is a jBASE component implementing the JDBC API.
 The JDBC API is part of the JavaTM 2 Platform Standard Edition 5.0 (J2SETM).

 The following diagrams show two of the most common deployment scenarios.
 In both cases, the JDBC API implemented by the jBASE JDBC 2.0 Driver provides client applications with the ability to perform SQL queries against a jBASE server.

 **Two-tier model**:

 This model represents deployment scenarios where a Java Client Application has the responsibility to create and manage connection, transaction and security resource.

 **![251032-introduction-to-jodbc: jdbc](./jdbc.png)**

 **Three-tier model:**